When you purchase through links on our site, we may earn a commission. Here’s how it works.

 After you’ve come up with a few ideas for your company’s name, it’s time to conduct a trademark search.
-You can search online at the United States Patent and Trademark Office (USPTO), but, keep in mind, this tool only searches for federal marks officially filed with the USPTO.
+You can search online using the USPTO’s Trademark Search tool, but, keep in mind, that it only searches for federal marks officially filed with the USPTO.
 There may still be conflicts with potentially confusing marks already in use by businesses — even unregistered marks.
 These could seriously affect your ability to register or use your trademark.

 Although it’s not required, having a trademark attorney analyze your search results and advise you on the strength of your mark can save you time and money in the long run, especially if you’re eager to get your business up and running.
 It can take up to a year to have a legal trademark in hand, so it’s important to apply for a strong trademark that has little chance of being denied.

 2) File The Paperwork

 You can find and submit initial application forms on the USPTO website.
 The trademark cost for filing is $250 per class of goods or services when using the Trademark Electronic Application System (TEAS) Plus filing option and $350 per class when you submit your application via TEAS Standard.
 These fees are non-refundable even if your application gets rejected.
 It can take six months to a year until they approve or deny your application, but you can check on the progress via their website.

 If your application gets a green light, your trademark accelerates to the Intent-to-Use (ITU) stage.
 If denied, you can file an office action response within six months, which requests a reconsideration.
 The USPTO will publish your ITU-stage application in a weekly Official Gazette.
 If another company believes your mark might damage theirs, they must file an opposition within 30 days.
 If no one protests, you will have an official trademark (TM) within 12 weeks.